NYPL/authoritydata_updater/README.md

 ### Deployment

-As of now, when a remote Solr needs to be updated - this is run on developers' machines.
+When a remote Solr needs to be updated - this is run on developers' machines.
 It is not deployed to any remote environments.

 ## Supported Vocabularies